-Equitable Transit Access
+Equitable Transit Access Within 1/2 Mile

 This performance measure evaluates the percent of low income and minority populations that are located within one-half mile of a transit stop.
-With the 2040 MTP/SCS, access to transit would increase to 28.1 percent for low income and 32.3 percent for minority populations.
-Figure 5-2 highlights transit accessibility of the region.
+The 2045 MTP/SCS would increase access to transit by nearly five percent for both low income and minority populations.
+Figure 5-3 highlights transit accessibility of the region.